PaddlePaddle/PaddleSpeech/examples/aishell/asr1/READEME.md

  fi
 ```

-If you want to train a model and test it,  you can use the script below to execute the stage 0, stage 1,  stage 2, and stage 3 :
+If you want to train a model and test it, you can use the script below to execute stage 0, stage 1, stage 2, and stage 3:

 ```bash
 bash run.sh --stage 0 --stop_stage 3
 ```

-or you can run these scripts in command line (only use CPU).
+or you can run these scripts in the command line (only use CPU).

 ```bash
 source path.sh